 It’s all about being fully present.
 You can practice mindful eating, mindful sitting in a jacuzzi, mindful skipping across a diagonal crosswalk, mindful just-about-anything.
 There is an old Zen proverb: “When walking, walk.
 When eating, eat.”
 Be fully present in what you are doing in the moment.

 Jon Kabt-Zinn also said “Awareness doesn’t get depressed; Awareness doesn’t get angry; Awareness doesn’t get anxious.”
 Mindfulness is about awareness below the level of thinking and disidentification with the thinking mind… so when you are mindful, your observing mind is witnessing everything in the moment (you are fully present), including observing your thinking mind… without judgement.
-The common metaphor is that your awareness (observing mind) is the sky and your thoughts and emotions are the clouds.
+The common metaphor is that your awareness (“observing mind”) is the sky and your thoughts and emotions are the clouds.
 (Note the use of quotes on “observing mind” because we can never find this in the body.
 That is to say, that we can’t find within our material, physical, conglomeration of chemicals, BODY, this immaterial essence that makes us aware of our existence.
 We are not going down the rabbit hole of consciousness today because face it — this post is long enough!)

 And adding on to my list of mindful sitting in a jacuzzi, and mindful skipping, and all the mindful things, we also have mindful mediation.
 You probably noticed that the above description of being mindful sounds an awful lot like focused attention mediation.
 Good job!
 Mindful meditation approaches can be open monitoring, or a mix of open monitoring and focused attention, for example, check out a bit more about integrative body-mind training (IMBT) and mindfulness-based stress reduction (MBSR) here… or, for today, we can go with “mindfulness meditation” as defined by mindful.org: